Healthy Tzatziki Sauce

-I say YAY.
-If you want to skip the Greek Bowls, you could just make pita chips and get to dipping.
-All you do is 1) take fresh pita bread, 2) brush olive oil all over them, 3) season with paprika, salt, pepper (or whatever you like), and 4) bake.
+Pro-Tip: Make some pita chips for this sauce or pair with my Greek Cauliflower Bowls with Chicken.
+1) Take fresh pita bread, 2) brush olive oil all over them, 3) season with paprika, salt, pepper (or whatever you like), and 4) bake.

-- 1/2 medium English cucumber - seeds removed and diced
+- 1/2 medium English cucumber (about a cup) – seeds removed and diced

 - 1 Tablespoon fresh lemon juice